Can a ketogenic diet help promote recovery after a traumatic brain injury?

 - Breathing difficulties

-If you experience any of these symptoms, you should contact your doctor right away.
+If you experience any of these, you should contact your doctor right away.

 Following a ketogenic diet can be intimidating because of its restrictive nature.